 260 A CU of Dave sleeping.
 (1:04:52)

-If there is a photo of a landscape on the monitor above Dave's bed in 259, it is now absent.
+The monitor above Dave's bed in 259, it is now absent.

 POOLE'S FATHER: Your mother and I and Dave's parents were interviewed about what we thought of our illustrious sons.
 You can imagine...